DavidoTek/UniversalMessenger/README.md

 ![Discord page](screenshot02.PNG)

 ## Building
-For building UniversalManager, a Node.js installation is needed.
+For building UniversalMessenger, a Node.js installation is needed.
 Dependencies can be installed using `npm install`.
-To start UniversalManager type `npm start`.
+To start UniversalMessenger type `npm start`.
+To distribute UniversalMessenger using electron-builder, type `npm run dist`